seize-the-dave/jbehave-to-gherkin/README.md

 JBehave to Gherkin
 ==================

-Converts JBehave Story Files to Gherkin Features
+Converts JBehave grammar to Gherkin

 Usage
 -----